Go Back

 Drone video captured multiple homes and structures burning in Tyrone, Oklahoma, on Feb.
 17, as wildfires burned in the Oklahoma Panhandle.

-A volatile wildfire threat is unfolding across the southern Plains this week, with the largest blaze early in the 2026 wildfire season, the Ranger Road Fire, scorching huge swaths of land in western Oklahoma and southwestern Kansas.
+A life-threatening wildfire situation is unfolding across the southern Plains this week.
+The largest blaze early in the 2026 wildfire season, the Ranger Road Fire, has scorched huge swaths of land in western Oklahoma and southwestern Kansas, covering an area larger than New York City.

 On Tuesday, the Oklahoma Department of Emergency Management reported widespread wildfire activity across Beaver, Texas and Woodward counties, prompting activation of the State Emergency Operations Center and coordinated support from multiple state, federal and tribal partners.